ryboe/CSS3/CONTRIBUTING.md

 ## Make your changes

-Fork the `develop` branch, not `master`. `master` is the release branch that gets scanned every hour by the Package Control bot.
 Clone the repo into your `Packages/` folder so you can make changes and see the effect immediately.
 Sometimes you need to restart first.

 ## Add a missing property